-A deeper study of the monodromy action of fundamental groups of resonance arrangements will be carried out in a subsequent work.
-For differential $1$-forms in genus zero with two zeroes, the isoresidual fibers are complex curves with cusps corresponding to degeneracies where the two zeroes collide.
-The monodromy action for such strata is then understood as a representation of the groups $W_{p}$ into the mapping class groups, the action on the cusps being inherited from the case with one zero.
+A deeper study of the monodromy action of the fundamental group of resonance arrangements will be carried out in a subsequent work.
+For differential $1$-forms in genus zero with two zeroes, the isoresidual fibers are complex curves with cusps corresponding to degenerations where the two zeroes collide.
+The monodromy action for such strata is then understood as a representation of the group $W_{p}$ into the mapping class group, the action on the cusps being inherited from the case with one zero.
 This places our study in the classical field of representations of braid groups (and their relatives) into mapping class groups of manifolds.

 The importance of the isoresidual fibration comes in particular from unexpected connections with several other fields in mathematics.
 The meromorphic differentials with real periods have been extensively used under the denomination of Real-Normalized meromorphic differentials in \cite{GK1,GK2} in relation with integrable systems, like the Calogero-Moser system.
 Moreover, in the case of strata of differentials of genus zero with only one zero, the decorated trees that we introduce can be interpreted as a generalization of the Douady-Sentenac invariant introduced in \cite{DS} and used in \cite{CR} to classify deformations of polynomial vector fields in the complex plane.
 Finally, the resonance arrangement is related to the double Hurwitz numbers, see \cite{CJM}, and many optimization problems, see \cite{KTT}.